Cannon Mini-Troll details:

 4. Slide the cushion over the top of the terminator and give it a test pull.
 The cable is now set to attach a Cannon Flash Weight.

 I purchased my original Cannon Mini-Troll well over ten years ago and have purchased two since so that my boys can now downrigger for trout with me.
 We use them off a 16ft alumicraft and just attach them to the sides.
 I really like them and was not able to find one this size that seemed better.
 I use them to get down about 50 ft on average.
 Yes, my son did loosen the hold to the point where it came off and went to the bottom of the lake.
 I wish they would design around this but it has only happened once.

 This unit is a replacement for one that went overboard.
 Looking forward to using it.
 I am going to attach a safety line to it this time.

 We’ll made out of strong plastic.
 You will need to make some blocks of wood for thin hulled aluminum boats or it won’t stay in place.
 I used a piece of 1×4.

-I have used this downrigger for trout and kokanee and it fits perfect on my pontoon boat.
+I have used the Cannon Mini-Troll downrigger for trout and kokanee and it fits perfect on my pontoon boat.
 No problems so far, I use the 4 lb cannon weight and take good care of it.
 The only downside is that the wire slips from time to time when reeling it back up but it’s really not that bad.
 Cheap, easy and catches me fish!